kristyhoran/Coreugate/README.md

-# A Nextflow pipeline for cgMLST
+# COREugate - A Nextflow pipeline for cgMLST
 ## From reads to cgMLST profile.

 This is a simple pipeline that allows the user to input paired-end reads and will output a cgMLST profile for the isolates as well as statistics for allele calling.